xrdocs/cloud-scale-networking/_dev-corner/ios-xr-evolution.md

-IOS XR is a modular system with separate and upgradeable components.
+IOS XR is a _modular system_ with separate and _upgradeable components_.

 The fact that IOS XR services run outside of the kernel in separate address spaces means that the crash of an IOS XR process is isolated and does not crash the system and, in general, does not crash other processes.
 Thus, a measure of fault isolation is available and it can be exploited for purposes of service upgrade.
 Restartable processes are a major aspect of the high availability of an IOS XR system and all IOS XR processes are required to be restartable.

-Decoupled planes abstraction, explained earlier, also helps in the high availability of the system.
+_Decoupled planes abstraction_, explained earlier, also helps in the high availability of the system.

-For restart and redundancy support, in general, checkpointing and replication services for local as well as remote checkpointing/replication are available so that restarted applications can start up warm or even hot.
+For restart and redundancy support, in general, _checkpointing_ and _replication_ services for local as well as remote checkpointing/replication are available so that restarted applications can start up warm or even hot.
 Replication services that allow checkpointing to more than one replica at a time are also available.

-IOS XR also supports many levels of redundancy in the system, including switch-over of paired RPs, OIR scenarios and process-level and role redundancy.
+IOS XR also supports many levels of _redundancy_ in the system, including switch-over of paired RPs, OIR scenarios and process-level and role redundancy.

-IOS XR has runtime monitoring of CPU and memory resources, so that applications that are using up too much of either of these system resources may be terminated or have their scheduling semantics modified to reduce their impact on the rest of that node.
+IOS XR has _runtime monitoring_ of CPU and memory resources, so that applications that are using up too much of either of these system resources may be terminated or have their scheduling semantics modified to reduce their impact on the rest of that node.

 IOS XR also supports NSF (Non-stop Forwarding), GR protocols and NSR (Non-stop Routing).